zendframework/zend-stratigility/doc/book/api.md

 ```

 ## FinalHandler

+- Deprecated starting with 1.3.0.
+Use `Zend\Stratigility\NoopFinalHandler` or a
+  custom handler guaranteed to return a response instead.

 `Zend\Stratigility\FinalHandler` is a default implementation of middleware to execute when the stack
 exhausts itself.
 It expects three arguments when invoked: a request instance, a response instance,